opentripplanner/OpenTripPlanner/docs/sandbox/RideHailing.md

 ## Configuration

-In order enable it add an entry to the `rideHailingServices` section in `router-config.json`.
+In order enable this feature, add a new section `rideHailingServices` in `router-config.json`.

-The individual providers are listed below:
+The supported ride-hailing providers are listed below.

-## Uber
+### Uber

 <!-- uber-car-hailing BEGIN -->
 <!-- NOTE!
 This section is auto-generated.
 Do not change, change doc in code instead. -->